zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 Because many classifiers performed so poorly with the given data, the main plan for attack became to develop a model that could perform better and achieve higher accuracy.
-The model I developed for this project ended up being a more layered version of SVM that applied ensemble methods such as utilizing multiple SVM classifiers that had been trained to give independent answers.
+The model I developed for this project ended up being a more layered version of SVM that utilized multiple SVM classifiers that had been trained to give independent answers.

 My algorithm involved using several SVM classifiers that were trained on the same data, but with different labels for each classifier.
 Each classifier makes a binary decision